-When companies are wondering whether or not to go through the most basic stage of the digital transformation, moving from paperwork documents to digital document management, there are often a lot of fears about how implementation and unfamiliarity with the new system will slow down productivity and potentially confuse the staff.
+When companies are wondering whether or not to go through the most basic stage of the digital transformation, moving from paperwork documents to digital document management systems, there are often a lot of fears about how implementation and unfamiliarity with the new system will slow down productivity and potentially confuse the staff.
 However, the same things can be said about any major change, including drastically altering the catered lunch menu.
 The real thing that administrators and business owners should be considering about the digital transformation is all the ways that digital document management can enhance the efficiency of your business both in predictable and unpredictable situations.

 E.g. lawfirms often face three deficiencies in their daily work: First, it’s often hard to provide the right people in all offices with access to the right documents.
 Secondly, often it is not possible to track changes.
 As a result, documents are sometimes saved up to three times and are not recognized as the latest version of the file.
 And finally, emails often have to be saved manually.
 So assistants need to find the right folder and copy the email into that folder.
 Also, some documents require scanning before filing.
 This is all very time-consuming.